AlivadTheImpala/school_vault/Django Admin.md

 #core-django-concept #python
+the code in this note is in refere
 ___
 # Admin App
 the admin app allows us an easy to use [[CRUD]] system to modify and create information. with admin.site.register() you can create a forms basic schema with the models created for our database in models.py